Skip to main content

 Taker net rate (lender)

 When a lender takes the borrower's target sell (borrow) renewal offer, they lend at the offered rate X%.
-If the lender already holds a position in the source market, or can enter a source-side lending position at a rate above par (0%) in the same transaction, they can capture an extra source-side return: the callback repays the borrower's source debt at par, letting the lender exit the source position atomically and pocket the source-side rate on top.
+If the lender already holds a position in the source market, or can enter a source-side lend position at a rate above par (0%) in the same transaction, they can capture an extra source-side return: the callback repays the borrower's source debt at par, letting the lender exit the source position atomically and pocket the source-side rate on top.

 Example.
 Borrower's target sell (borrow) offer at X% = 6%.
 A lender takes the offer and lends at 6% on the target.
 In the same transaction, the lender also exits a source-side lend position at 5%, atomically unlocked when the callback repays the source debt at par.
 The lender's net effective rate is 6% on the target plus the source-side profit on top.